solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

 1. Observe the output of the running command.

-    > In the console window, you will see the self-link string for the database resource in your Azure Cosmos DB account.
+    > In the console window, you will see the ID string for the database resource in your Azure Cosmos DB account.

 1. In the open terminal pane, enter and execute the following command again: